 I remember refusing to participate in the days leading

 up to the event.
 I have a stutter, and I was mortified at the idea of being laughed at by the entire school.
 But, despite my stubbornness, my teachers pressured me into doing it.
 Ironic, since they’re the ones always telling us not to give into peer pressure.

-When I entered the gymnasium one Friday afternoon as the smell of prepubescent sweat and whatever chemicals are used to clean the hardwood floors attack my nose.
-Me and the other students in the geography bee entered, all of them just climbing up on the three-and-a-half-foot stage like pros.
-But I had (and still do) short and stubby legs, so I had to be the one kid that walked all the way to the other side of the stage, go up the stairs while everyone watched me basically admit my defeat.
+When I entered the gymnasium that Friday afternoon, the smell of prepubescent sweat and whatever chemicals used to clean the hardwood floors attacked my nose.
+The other students in the geography bee all vaulted themselves up onto the stage like pros.
+But I have short, stubby legs, so I was the one kid who walked all the way to the other side of the stage and climbed the stairs, while everyone watched me basically admit my defeat.
 Off to a great start.